statycc/loop-fission/README.md

 - The transformation needs to be applied manually here
 - any filename that start with `_` has not yet been modified
+- _Only the code block with comment `* Main computational kernel....` should be transformed_
+    - look for `#pragma scop .... #pragma endscop`
+    - The rest is templating code

 The original benchmark program files are under `original/`